DenzelBraithwaite/Vault-of-Knowledge/js.md

     }
 };

-console.log(computer.repairSpeakers()); // Updates speakers property and outputs the value: 'Brand new speakers'
+console.log(computer.repairSpeakers()); // Updates speakers property and outputs the value: 'Brand new speakers'.

-console.log(computer['repairSpeakers']()); // Updates speakers property and outputs the value: 'Brand new speakers'
+console.log(computer['repairSpeakers']()); // Updates speakers property and outputs the value: 'Brand new speakers'.

-computer.addHardware(); // Adds ram property with a value of '16GB ram' console.log(computer.ram); // Outputs the ram property
+computer.addHardware(); // Adds ram property with a value of '16GB ram'. console.log(computer.ram); // Outputs the ram property.
 ```

 <mark>**finish this**</mark>